THE CLUB OF BUDAPEST AWARDS

 • have an implicit potential for applicability under different circumstances.

-The Dalai Lama with Maria Sagi (right) and ? to the left
+The Dalai Lama with Dr. Maria Sagi (right) and Maria Demcsak (left) during his visit in Budapest

 3) The Hungarian Business Ethics Award